Imagine Dragons: 2014–2016: Smoke + Mirrors

 The idea behind the second studio album, dubbed as their "New Year's resolution", was to create music and finish it when the band feels that their work is done.
 Since the beginning of the Night Visions Tour, the band had been writing new material for an upcoming album, and, even as early as the start of the tour, had been recording demos for the album, before entering the studio.
 By the time that they entered the studio to work on the album, they had amassed 50 demos to work from.

-Prior to the album's release, Imagine Dragons released a number of singles for other projects including a song for the film Transformers: Age of Extinction, called "Battle Cry" (June 2014) and song "Warriors" for the 2014 League of Legends World Championship (September 2014).
+Prior to the album's release, Imagine Dragons released a number of singles for other projects including a song for the film Transformers: Age of Extinction, called "Battle Cry" in June, 2014 and the song "Warriors" for the 2014 League of Legends World Championship in September, 2014.

 On October 24, they revealed the lead single to the upcoming album, "I Bet My Life" via several visual snippets on Facebook and Instagram.
 It was released on October 27.
 It was sent to US Alternative radio for ads on November 3.
 On December 16, the band announced their second album Smoke + Mirrors, along with the release of its second single "Gold".
 "Shots" was released as the album's third single on January 26, 2015.

 Imagine Dragons played at the Mayan Theater in Los Angeles on February 5, 2015.
 The half-hour set included the live debut of unreleased songs "Summer" and "I'm So Sorry".
 On February 8, the band partnered with Target for a performance of "Shots" as part of a live commercial aired during the Grammy Awards.
 Smoke + Mirrors was released on February 17.
 The album debuted atop the Billboard 200, making it the band's first number one album.
 The band began a world tour in support of the album on June 3 in Portland, Oregon.

 During the band's tour, Imagine Dragons released two non-album singles.
 "Roots" was released on August 26, 2015, and "I Was Me" on October 12, 2015, via iTunes.
 The band also released a cover of "I Love You All the Time" by Eagles of Death Metal on December 18, 2015, in support of the victims of the November 2015 Paris attacks.
 The Smoke + Mirrors Tour ended on February 5, 2016, in Amsterdam.
 The band released a one night only concert film, Imagine Dragons In Concert: Smoke + Mirrors, in select theaters on March 2, 2016, which was later released on DVD and Blu-Ray.

 Following the tour, the band planned to take a hiatus.
 They released the soundtracks songs "Not Today" from Me Before You and "Sucker for Pain" from Suicide Squad with Lil Wayne, Wiz Khalifa, Logic, Ty Dolla Sign, and X Ambassadors in April and June, respectively.